GnuaAruht/GitHunt/README.md

 # GitHunt
 Show Most Trending Repos On Github

-## Android app to show the most trending repositories on Github
+## An kotlin android app to show the most trending repositories on Github

 ## Technologies used
-* Kotlin
+* MVVM
 * Dagger2
 * Retrofit
 * Moshi